frc1678/robot-code-public/README.md

 ## Style Guide

 We use the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html) (mostly).
-You should **read all of it and make sure that your code adhears to it**.
+You should **read all of it and make sure that your code adheres to it**.
 There are a few parts that we do not follow, and are aware of:

 * We use `.cpp` as the source file extension
 * We do make use of templates in some places